jinxiaosa/CiscreaRegulation/README.md

 1. Navigate to /src/rov
 2. Run python rov.py /dev/tty.usbserial-FTV7LGVK ../base/rov.calib

-Note: Here the RS485 change from /dev/ttyUSB0 (ubuntu) to tty.usbserial-FTV7LGVK now.
+Note: Here the RS485 change from /dev/ttyUSB0 (ubuntu) to tty.usbserial-FTV7LGVK now. （or cu.usbserial-FTTJHSHE for the new ciscrea）

 -----------------------------------------------------------
 Supports(linux user):